miker704/Strife/patches.md

      , by referring to the members of said server and match the author id of the message to a server member allows to use the member state of the server(already provided data) to help render the message without sending a small state with that message and induce uncessary querying with that message this approach is now used with dmmessages if a user is removed the generic bot pic will replace there pfp and the attached message user name will be provided.
     - fixed deleting and editing of dmMessages to go along with this new change

-    - the result of this chnage has speed up load times signifcantly on refresh on homepage, signing in, moving between dmservers, and participating in dmservers, messageing in dmservers, removal and adding of members editing and deleting message the rerendering of the dmserver due to these actions and others that invoke it while in converstation the speed of the rerender is speed up massivley due to the massively reduce data beign returned with each dmmessage and using already available resources to build the dmmessage to render instead of bringing
+    - the result of this change has speed up load times signifcantly on refresh on homepage, signing in, moving between dmservers, and participating in dmservers, messageing in dmservers, removal and adding of members editing and deleting message the rerendering of the dmserver due to these actions and others that invoke it while in converstation the speed of the rerender is speed up massivley due to the massively reduce data beign returned with each dmmessage and using already available resources to build the dmmessage to render instead of bringing